zhongziyue/SDEA/README.md

 ### Pre-trained Models

 The pre-trained models of _transformers_ library can be downloaded from https://huggingface.co/models.
 We use [bert-base-multilingual-uncased](https://huggingface.co/bert-base-multilingual-uncased) in our experiments.

+Please put the downloaded pre-trained models into _"SDEA/pre_trained_models"_.

-### How to Run
+## How to Run

 ```shell
 bash run_dbp15k.sh